fireflyprotocol/integer-library/README.md

 - Certain operations require custom prover configurations due to complexity

 **✅ indicates that the specification is proved.
 All functions have been proved.**

+## How to replicate the results

+1. Install Sui Prover
+2. Run `sui-prover` in the `specs` directory
+3. Run `sui-prover --no-bv-int-encoding` in the `specs-bv` directory

 ## `i128.move`